 This new research shows there a better way: regular preventive visits to your dentist.
 Just keeping gum disease under control can lower your infection risk without need for antibiotics.

 Gum disease is a chronic infection whose effects go far beyond your mouth.
 When your body is fighting off gum disease infection, it is more vulnerable to other infections, including postsurgical infections, but likely also everything from colds to acne.

-If you are looking to preserve your overall health through preventive dentistry, please call 201-343-4044 today for an appointment with a River Edge dentist at the River Edge Dental Center for General & Cosmetic Dentistry.
+If you are looking to preserve your overall health through preventive dentistry, please call 201-343-4044 today for an appointment with a dentist at River Edge Dental, New Jersey’s center for general & cosmetic dentistry.